Richard Dugas Jr.

 Richard Dugas Jr. (born April 4, 1965 in Lafayette, Louisiana) was the chief executive officer of PulteGroup between 2003 and 2017.

 Early life and education

 Dugas received a Bachelor of Science from Louisiana State University in 1986.

 Career

 Dugas worked for Exxon and then Pepsi.

 He then joined PulteGroup, based in Atlanta.
 After a few years, he was promoted to chief operating officer.
 In 2003, he became chief executive officer and in 2009, he was named chairman.
 He retired effective in May 2017.

-In 2016, PulteGroup founder Bill Pulte said that "naming Dugas chief executive was ‘perhaps the biggest mistake of my career’".
+In 2016, PulteGroup founder William J. Pulte said that "naming Dugas chief executive was ‘perhaps the biggest mistake of my career’".